sidxh/backendSystemDesign/README.md

 Clients must be online to receive pushed data.
 Handling the load: Clients need to be capable of managing the load pushed by the server.
 Requires a bidirectional protocol.

+## Web Socket Example:
+Demonstrated with a simple Node.js application using the WebSocket library.
+Establishes a bidirectional connection for real-time communication.
+Shows how messages sent by one client are pushed to all connected clients.